2i2c-org/team-compass/engineering/workflow/1-week-iteration-worklflow.md

 We introduce a new principle called **Principle 1** into our diction that is intended to help guide our decisions when there are ambiguities related to our process.

-**Principle 1**; General statement that is true 90% of the time: Better to always move forward than not moving forward once we are moving forward in the direction of the Iteration/Team goal.
-Make a decision and communicate it.
-The exception is busy work and unplanned work - that will kill us - better to help someone else.
+**Principle 1**; General statement that is true 90% of the time: Better to always move forward than not, as long as we are moving forward in the direction of the Iteration/Team goal.
+The exception is busy work and unplanned work - that will kill us - so it's better to help someone else instead.
 Move the team forward.
 If you can’t, move a member of the team forward.
+Make a decision and communicate it.

 ## Process changes

-The introduction of the 1-week iterations address the following:
+The introduction of the 1-week iterations addresses the following:
 1. How to prevent waiting
-1. What are the queue on the board and their purposes
+1. What are the different queues in the board and their purposes
-1. How do deal with getting block
+1. How do deal with getting blocked
 1. Process time-box and evaluation
 1. How will the ceremonies change